 Some clauses that appear in a written lease or rental agreement are, by the nature of the clause, unenforceable.
 These include:

-- Agreements that court action entitles the landlord to more money than can be order by the court
+- Agreements that court action entitles the landlord to more money than can be ordered by the court

 Sine you are bound to each provision of your lease agreement, unless it's unenforceable, it's important to understand what you're agreeing to.
 Consider speaking with a real estate attorney specializing in landlord tenant law if you have additional questions or require representation.
 You can get a free real estate attorney match today.